OPEN-NEXT/Named-Entity-Recognition-for-extracting-Open-Source-Hardware-project-metadata/README.md

 - The selected characteristics are manufacturing process, machine type, material and dimensions.
 - As a future step, this informations can be linked to the suitable manufacturers for users to find corresponding Makerspace/Fablabs in order to manufacture their prototypes or individualized products.

-## **CURRENT STATUS**
+## CURRENT STATUS

-- Technology status of the project is [OTRL 6](https://github.com/OPEN-NEXT/LOSH/blob/master/OTRL.md#concept), which means it is a ready-to-use product and demonstrated in relevant environment.
+- Technology status of the project is [OTRL 4](https://github.com/OPEN-NEXT/LOSH/blob/master/OTRL.md#concept), which means it is in a early prototype stage
 - Documentation status of the project is [ODRL 3](https://github.com/OPEN-NEXT/LOSH/blob/master/OTRL.md#concept), which means it is an early release.
 - The next steps are
   - Completing the documentation